 - Cancel your old policy – Call, write, or visit your old insurance agent to cancel your old policy and make sure it is canceled.
 They should send you a letter in the mail after you cancel.
 You should also tell your agent that you found a new policy.

-In general, you want to avoid a lapse in your insurance policy even if it is for a single day.
-Avoiding a lapse in your coverage may mean carrying both policies for a day or two until you can confirm that you are covered.
+In general, you want to have continuous coverage in order to avoid a lapse in your insurance policy, even if it is for a single day.
+Avoiding a lapse in your coverage may mean carrying both policies for a small period of time until you can confirm that you are covered.

 If you are looking to ave money by finding affordable auto insurance rates, start comparison shopping by entering your ZIP code below!